 What’s for Lunch:

-Mouthfuls of algae and detritus scooped from the bottom
+Mouthfuls of algae and rotting organic matter scooped from the bottom

 San Elijo Lagoon year-round; out at sea when it's time to spawn